-In veterinary diagnostic laboratories identification of mycoplasmas is achieved by demanding, cost-intensive and time-consuming methods that rely on antigenic or genetic identification.
-Since MALDI-ToF MS seems to represent a promising alternative to the currently practiced cumbersome diagnostics we assessed its applicability for the identification of almost all mycoplasma species isolated from vertebrate animals so far.
-For generating main spectrum profiles (MSPs) the type strains of 98 Mycoplasma , 11 Acholeplasma , and 5 Ureaplasma species, and in case of 69 species, one up to 7 clinical isolates were used.
-To complete the database, 3-7 representatives of 23 undescribed Mycoplasma species isolated from livestock, companion animals and wildlife were also analyzed.
-A large in-house library containing 530 MSPs was generated and the diversity of spectra within a species was assessed by constructing dendrograms based on a similarity matrix.
+In veterinary diagnostic laboratories, identification of mycoplasmas is achieved by demanding, cost-intensive, and time-consuming methods that rely on antigenic or genetic identification.
+Since matrix-assisted laser desorption ionization-time of flight mass spectrometry (MALDI-TOF MS) seems to represent a promising alternative to the currently practiced cumbersome diagnostics, we assessed its applicability for the identification of almost all mycoplasma species isolated from vertebrate animals so far.
+For generating main spectrum profiles (MSPs), the type strains of 98 Mycoplasma , 11 Acholeplasma , and 5 Ureaplasma species and, in the case of 69 species, 1 to 7 clinical isolates were used.
+To complete the database, 3 to 7 representatives of 23 undescribed Mycoplasma species isolated from livestock, companion animals, and wildlife were also analyzed.
+A large in-house library containing 530 MSPs was generated, and the diversity of spectra within a species was assessed by constructing dendrograms based on a similarity matrix.
 All strains of a given species formed cohesive clusters clearly distinct from all other species.
-In addition, phylogenetically closely related species also clustered closely but were separated accurately indicating that the established database was highly robust, reproducible and reliable.
-Further validation of the in-house mycoplasma library using 335 independent clinical isolates of 32 mycoplasma species confirmed the robustness of the established database by achieving reliable species identification with log scores ≥1.80.
-In summary, MALDI-ToF MS proved to be an excellent method for the identification and differentiation of animal mycoplasmas, combining convenience, ease, speed, precision and low running costs.
+In addition, phylogenetically closely related species also clustered closely but were separated accurately, indicating that the established database was highly robust, reproducible, and reliable.
+Further validation of the in-house mycoplasma library using 335 independent clinical isolates of 32 mycoplasma species confirmed the robustness of the established database by achieving reliable species identification with log scores of ≥1.80.
+In summary, MALDI-TOF MS proved to be an excellent method for the identification and differentiation of animal mycoplasmas, combining convenience, ease, speed, precision, and low running costs.
 Furthermore, this method is a powerful and supportive tool for the taxonomic resolution of animal mycoplasmas.